Som-Energia/somenergia-tomatic/README.md

 This software is used within SomEnergia cooperative to manage phone support to members and clients.

-- Distributes turns among the staff.
+- Distributes helpline shifts among the staff.

 	Given the ideal load and availability for everyone, and some restrictions to ensure staff wellbeing and service quality,